-- The scientific committee of the journal and members of the editorial board actively participate in domestic and foreign scholarly discourse and academic research projects in order to contribute to scientific and research progress and expansion of the existing set of knowledge related to the fields of marketing and media communications, e.g. marketing and media theories, marketing and media research, academic discourse on advertising, management, business strategies, etc.
+- The Advisory Board of the Journal and members of the Editorial Board actively participate in domestic and foreign scholarly discourse and academic research projects in order to contribute to scientific and research progress and expansion of the existing body of knowledge related to the fields of marketing and media communications, e.g., marketing and media theories, marketing and media research, academic discourse on advertising, management, business communication strategies, etc.

-- Submitted texts offer thorough theoretical outlines of the given issues based on the citation of appropriate information sources and use of corresponding theoretical and methodological approaches.
-All texts should express originality and innovation in relation to the elaborated themes and scientific problems.
+- All submitted manuscripts should offer thorough theoretical frameworks associated with the discussed issues, referring to appropriate, reliable information sources and using corresponding theoretical and methodological approaches.
+The submitted texts should express originality and innovation in relation to the elaborated topics and scientific problems.

-- Published texts are written and submitted exclusively in English; all of them are selected and submitted to double-blind peer reviews by the journal’s reviewers.
+- The offered texts are written and submitted exclusively in English; all of them (excluding reviews and short news articles) are submitted to double-blind peer reviews and selected based on results of these review procedures.
 The list of Communication Today’s reviewers is available here.
-The editors of Communication Today fully respect the scholarly principles of ensuring relevance of formal and content aspects of the published texts via the set criteria.
+The Editorial Board of Communication Today fully respects the scientific and ethical principles of scholarly work to strengthen the relevance of the published texts via the set criteria.

-- Communication Today accepts various kinds of academic writings – theoretical articles, theoretical articles combined with presentations of research results or research results including their implementation into practice as well as reviews of monographs or other publications, shorter news articles, essays and interview with renowned media theorists and scholars.
-All published texts are double-blind peer reviewed except for shorter news articles and reviews.
+- Communication Today accepts various kinds of academic writings – theoretical articles, theoretical articles combined with presentations of research results, research inquiries (and their implementation into practice), as well as reviews of monographs or other publications, shorter news articles, essays and interviews with renowned media theorists and scholars.
+All published texts are double-blind peer reviewed, except for shorter news articles and reviews, as noted above.

-- Communication Today has a zero-tolerance policy regarding plagiarism.
-The editors will evaluate plagiarism, duplicate publication requests associated with two identical or almost identical texts and use of false references and/or source documents as activities which may, in certain cases, result in unconditional rejection of the submitted text(s) during any phase of the editorial process.
+- Communication Today applies a zero-tolerance policy regarding plagiarism.
+The Editorial Board considers plagiarism, duplicate publication requests involving multiple identical or almost identical texts and use of false references and/or purposefully missing references to source documents as activities which result in immediate, unconditional rejection of the submitted text(s) during any phase of the editorial process.
 Originality of all submitted manuscripts is checked by the plagiarism detection platform Urkund.

-- This principle does not apply in case of occurrence of unconscious factual errors, misinformation or other deficiencies in interpretation of the data (identified by the Editorial Board, reviewers, the Editorial Team or other concerned parties) which do not result from conscious violations of the ethical principles of academic writing.
-Such accidental deficiencies, however, must be fully corrected by the author(s), as requested by the Editorial Board.
+- This principle does not apply in case of occurrence of unconscious factual errors, misinformation or other deficiencies associated with data interpretation (identified by the Editorial Board, reviewers, the Editorial Team or other concerned parties) which do not result from conscious violations of the ethical principles of academic writing.
+Such accidental deficiencies, however, must be fully corrected and explained by the author(s), as requested by the Editorial Board.

-- The editors guarantee the concerned authors that similar suspicions and/or deficiencies will undergo an appropriate and very detailed investigation.
-Depending on severity of the case, editors may contact the authors by sending them formal notes to demand explanations and corrections or, especially in serious cases, the texts in question may be rejected immediately.
+- The Editorial Board guarantees the concerned authors that similar suspicions and/or deficiencies will undergo an appropriate and very detailed investigation.
+Depending on severity of the case, the Editorial Board may contact the authors by sending them formal notices to demand explanations and corrections or, especially in serious cases, the texts in question may be rejected immediately.

-- The editors accept only theoretical articles or research studies, technical texts, interviews, reviews, news articles and essays which are genuine and have not been published previously.
+- The Journal accepts only theoretical articles or research studies, interviews, reviews, news articles and essays which are genuine and have not been published previously.
 Neither the suggested texts nor their parts may be submitted simultaneously to other scientific journals, scholarly or commercial publications.

-- The publication is registered in accordance with international standards.
+- The Journal is registered in accordance with international standards.
 Communication Today’s ISSN is 1338-130X.
 The online version’s E-ISSN is 2730-051X.
 Since 2023, the Journal’s newly published content is identifiable based on DOIs.
-The Journal is published by the Faculty of Mass Media Communication at the University of SS.
+The Journal is published by the Faculty of Mass Media Communication at the University of Ss.
 Cyril and Methodius in Trnava, the Slovak Republic.
-The University of SS.
-Cyril and Methodius is an educational institution financed from the public sources.
+The University of Ss.
+Cyril and Methodius is a higher education provider financed from the public sources.